(UPDATE @ Noon, Sunday, December 14)

 The drift gate for FR 9235G has been problematic ever since we started using this area two years ago.
 We've worked on it several times.
 Sunday morning we got it back into somewhat usable shape.
 At least you won't need a comealong to open and close the gate.
 Trouble now is that the gap between the gate and the post is unacceptably wide.
 Most typical range cattle could work their way through that gap.
 We will notify our contact at the Forest Service and offer to volunteer to help them put in a better gate.
 In the meantime, it should work great and easily for Monday Match #2

 Here is the "Before" picture Sunday morning.
 Note how the bottom of the gate post is toed in toward the fence post.
+That's what made it so very difficult to open and close the gate with the top wire. |

 Here's the "After" photo.
 Note that the gate post is almost plumb vertically.
-That's all it took to make it easier to open.
+That's all it took to make it easier to open. |

 MATCH Roster & Logistics